 - August is one of the best months to sow a new lawn or re-seed bare patches in your existing lawn.
 Green Velvet lawn seed is a perfect, hard-wearing lawn seed.
 It will give you a hard-wearing lawn that is easy to maintain, yet ideal for children and pets to play on.
 If you have any bare patches in your lawn you can also use Green Velvet to fill these in.

 Sow and Grow

 - Why not plant potatoes this Autumn?
-If you plant the new potato, autumn range “Duke of York” from Horkans this month you will have new potatoes by Christmas.
+If you plant them this month you will have new potatoes by Christmas.
 Simply pot the tubers into a large plastic pot or a potato bag.
-Add in Growise Ericaceous compost and place on your patio.
-The young shoots will appear within weeks.
-They will continue to grow throughout the autumn, producing a crop of new potatoes for your Christmas dinner.

 - Sow your very own Scented Persian Carpet now.
-It is so easy to grow, yet so colourful when in bloom.
-It is also a fantastic nectar-rich plant for bees.
+It's so easy to grow, yet so colourful when in bloom.
+It's also a fantastic nectar-rich plant for bees.

 - Why not add some evergreen climbers to your garden this month?
 Climbers with both foliage and flowers look best.
 Try an Evergreen Virginia Creeper, Hydrangea or Honeysuckle.
 Remember to add a good compost when planting and feed with Horkans Blooming Magic.
 It's the ideal time to sow bee friendly wildflowers from our wildflower collections.
 Simply take the soil and sow a wildflower patch in your garden.
 This will attract bumble bees, butterflies and honey bees next spring and summer.
 Remember to add some spring and summer flowering bulbs to this area next month.